jan-rybizki/gdr2_completeness/README.md

 - Ronald Drimmel

 ## Attribution
-Please cite via [ASCL](https://ascl.net/code/v/1981).
-A paper describing the method is also in preparation.
+A paper is in preparation until then an [ASCL-cite](https://ascl.net/code/v/1981) is available but not yet citeable.

+## License
+The package is licensed under the [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).